digitalillusion/gatsby-plugin-silverghost/examples/list/README.md

 **Root reducer**

 The root reducer deals with both setting a message of the day and searching messages, on two pages (one for each channel).
 Therefore, it uses a `DefaultReducer` for the message of the day and a `ListReducer` for the search.
-The two reducers' result go through accumulation first and then split.
+The two reducers' result go through accumulation first and then **split**.

     const rootReducer = combineReducers({
       [Actions.WELCOME.getReducerKey()]: accumulate(